Emotionally Unavailable Men: Signs and Impacts on Mental Health

 Emotionally unavailable partners tend to avoid making long-term plans or displaying affection in public.
 Some of this can be a matter of timing, but if you have been with a person for several years and they are still hesitant to refer to you as their partner or even broach the subject of commitment with you, then you may need to reevaluate your relationship.

 An emotionally unavailable person often displays arrogance stemming from a lack of self-esteem.
-In order to feel the power and control they believe they are lacking, they may feel the need to show others that they are “better” than them.
+In order to feel the power and control they believe they are lacking, they may feel the need to show others that they are “better” than they are.
 Arrogant people with self-esteem difficulties may also display narcissistic traits and frequently seek external validation.

 Emotionally unavailable people tend to despise compromise.
 They may believe that all their personal relationships should revolve around them and cater to their individual needs.
 This often leads them to be controlling in relationships so that things either go their way or no way at all.